Your Guide to Pacemakers, Implantable Cardioverter Defibrillators (ICDs) & Bi-Ventricular Devices

 Medications to Avoid Before the Procedure

-• You may be asked to stop taking certain medications, such as blood thinners, a few days before the procedure to reduce the risk of bleeding.
-Do not stop any medication without first consulting your healthcare provider.
+• Blood Thinner Medications: You may be asked to stop taking medications, such as blood-thinning medications a few days before the procedure to reduce the risk of bleeding.
+Do not stop any medications without first consulting your healthcare provider.

 What to Bring to the Surgery Center

-• Identification and Insurance Information: Bring a photo ID and your insurance card.
+• Identification and Medical Insurance Information: Bring a photo ID and your medical insurance card.

 • List of Medications: Include all medications and supplements you are currently taking.

-• Emergency Contact: Have the name and contact information of a family member or friend who can be reached if necessary.
+• Emergency Contact Information: Have the name and contact information of a family member or friend who can be reached if necessary.
+Please note: Someone will need to drive you home and stay with you for 24 hours after the procedure.

 What to Expect After the Procedure

-• After the procedure, you'll be taken to a recovery area to be monitored.
+• After the procedure, you will be taken to a recovery area to be monitored.
 You might feel drowsy from the sedation.

-• You'll receive instructions on caring for the incision site and any restrictions on physical activity.
+• you will receive instructions on caring for the incision site and any restrictions on physical activity.

 Post-op Instructions

-• Activity Restrictions: Avoid strenuous activities and lifting heavy objects for about 4 to 6 weeks after the procedure.
-Your doctor will let you know when you can resume normal activities.
+• Activity Restrictions: Avoid strenuous activities and lifting heavy objects for 3 weeks after the procedure.
+Your physician will let you know when you can resume normal activities.

 • Incision Care: Keep the incision clean and dry.
-Follow your doctor's instructions on how to care for the wound and when you can shower.
+Follow your physician's instructions on how to care for the wound and when you can shower.

-• Device Checks: You'll have follow-up appointments to check the device's function and to adjust settings if necessary.
+• Device Checks: You will have follow-up appointments to check the device's function and to adjust settings if necessary.

 Recovery Tips